Cotton is grown in black soils with sufficient water resources.

 Triazophos @ 600-800 ml/ha.Or neem product @ 2.5 litre per ha.

-Single time spray of Endosulfan or quinalphosorChloropyriphosat 2.5 lit per hectare will control these bollworms.
-Spraying of synthetic pyrethroids 500 ml per hectare and HNPV @ 250 LE per hectare will works effectively against bollworms.
+Single-time spray of Endosulfan or quinalphosorChloropyriphosat 2.5 lit per hectare will control these bollworms.
+Spraying of synthetic pyrethroids 500 ml per hectare and HNPV at a rate of 250 ml per hectare will works effectively against bollworms.

 Spray with streptocyclin (0.01%).